My Quiet Kitchen

 • ½ cup applesauce

-• ¼ cup granulated sugar - I used coconut sugar
+• ¼ cup coconut sugar - or sub brown or cane sugar

 • 2 teaspoons vanilla extract